-Let's go to John 15, and we will see that it is not only that new commandment of loving each other, but it is the new dimension of all the commandments of God.
+We will see that it is not only that new commandment of loving each other, but it is the new dimension of all the commandments of God.
 So again, I ask: Which commandment do you think is the least commandment?
-And the way you know that it is the least commandment is: if you're breaking it, and justifying yourself from the fact that it's okay to break this one because it is one of the least.
+The way you know that it is the least commandment is if you're breaking it, and justifying yourself from the fact that it's okay to break this one because it is one of the least.

-Let's just stop by John 13:34, so we can be sure and get the new commandment where Jesus said very clearly: "A new commandment I give unto you."
-And that's what He's referring to here.
-And this new commandment then is new because now it is the Spirit of God in you.
-Now it's based on the Spirit of love, the Spirit of Truth, the Spirit of Light, the Spirit of willingness, the Spirit of love.
-"A new commandment I give to you: that you love one another in the same way that I have loved you, that is how you are to love one another."
+Verse 34: "A new commandment I give to you..."
+That's what He's referring to here.
+This new commandment then is new because now it is the Spirit of God in you.
+Now it's based on:

+- the Spirit of love

+- the Spirit of Truth

+- the Spirit of Light

+- the Spirit of willingness

+- the Spirit of love

+Verse 34: "A new commandment I give to you: that you love one another in the same way that I have loved you, that is how you are to love one another."

-Now, that's pretty profound-isn't it?
+That's pretty profound-isn't it?
 And that's how we need to do.
 And why is the Church of God all scattered abroad today in many different groups?
 They're going to stay there until they learn this.
 They're going to stay there in their little groups because God is going to empress upon their minds, in smaller groups you can't hide.
 In smaller groups you can't fade into the background.
 You are either there or you're not there.
-And that's why God wants it because He wants us to grow in the grace, and grow in the knowledge, and grow in the understanding that comes from God the Father and Jesus Christ.
+That's why God wants it because He wants us to grow in the grace, and grow in the knowledge, and grow in the understanding that comes from God the Father and Jesus Christ.

-Now, let's go to John 15:9.
-Again, here is the overall complete goal that we are, are aiming at.
-Here is the fullness of the stature of the measure of Jesus Christ.
-"As the Father has loved Me, I also have loved you; live in My love....
-[How do we do that?
-For this is the love of God that we keep His commandments and His commandments are not Me, burdensome.
-If you love keep commandments.
-All based upon God's love and Spirit.] ...
-If you keep My commandments... " (vs 9-10).
+Here is the overall complete goal that we are, are aiming at.
+Here is the fullness of the stature of the measure of Jesus Christ commandments!
+All based upon God's love and Spirit.]

+John 15:9: "As the Father has loved Me, I also have loved you; live in My love."
+How do we do that?
+For this is the love of God that we keep His commandments and His commandments are not burdensome!
+If you love Me, keep My

+Verse 10: "If you keep My commandments..."
 There again is this 'if' clause.
-This week I'm going to study the 'if' clauses, and I'm going to ask the question: Are you an 'if' Christian?
+Are you an if Christian?
 Or are you an 'in fact' Christian?
-And if you are 'in fact' a Christian, you will fulfill all of these 'if' clauses:
+And if you are 'in fact' a Christian, you will fulfill all of these if clauses:

-- Verse 6: "If anyone does not dwell in Me..."-there it is, an if clause. - Verse 7: "If you dwell in Me, and My words dwell in you..." - Verse 10: "If you keep My commandments, you shall live in My love; just as I have kept My Father's commandments and live in His love."
+- Verse 6: "If anyone does not dwell in Me..." - Verse 7: "If you dwell in Me, and My words dwell in you..." - Verse 10: "If you keep My commandments, you shall live in My love; just as I have kept My Father's commandments and live in His love."

 Why?
 Because Jesus said, 'I always do those things which please Him.'
 Do we need to make ourselves a little plaque for that?
 Put it on top of our hands to look at it all the time.
 In our foreheads?
 Yes!

 Am I doing the things that please God?
 Boy, I tell you, based upon that we have to repent many times a day-don't we?
 Yes, we do!
-Because this old human nature doesn't want to do anything that pleases God-does it?
-No, as we found out last week.
+Because this old human nature doesn't want to do anything that pleases God.